Iasa-Global/btabok/pages/competency_model/the_whole_systems_design.md

 | | -   Learner understands and can explain key design deliverables which support whole system design e.g. Context Model.
 | | -   Learner will be able to describe the use of systemic thought and design to plan and resolve problems.
 | | -   Learner will be able to describe the context and interactions between contextual elements that will impact the design.
-| **CITA -- Specialist** | -   Learner will be able to balance the short-term and long-term perspectives of a project and express this in the design.
+| **CITA -- Professional** | -   Learner will be able to balance the short-term and long-term perspectives of a project and express this in the design.
 | | -   Learner will be able to generate and clarify alternative representations of the system that can meet the project requirements and expectations.
 | | -   Learner is able to diagnose and describe design problems.
 | | -   Learner will be able to devise criteria by which design alternatives can be evaluated.
 | | -   Learner is able to evaluate design alternatives and makes recommendations to decision makers.
-| **CITA -- Professional** | -   Learner is skilled in the evaluation of complex designs.
+| **CITA -- Distinguished** | -   Learner is skilled in the evaluation of complex designs.
 | | -   Learner will be evaluating and driving improvements in design efficiency in the organization.
 | | -   Learner will be able to mentor others in design evaluation
 | | -   Learner will write and speak publicly, and contribute to the development of the design evaluation techniques and methods.